dice-group/FOX/README.md

  ```

 ## License
-FOX is licensed under the [GNU GPL Version 2, June 1991](LICENSE) (license document is in the application folder).
+FOX is licensed under the [GNU Affero General Public License v3.0](LICENSE) (license document is in the application folder).

 FOX uses several other libraries.
 An incomplete list is as follows:
 * Illinois NLP Pipeline  (University of Illinois Research and Academic Use License)